 JP Addison is basically the only developer on the project.
 Sam Deere and Ben West occasionally review EA Forum-specific code or help through pair programming.
 Most of the code (including most new changes) are developed by the LessWrong team and JP ports them over to the EA Forum.
 We are grateful to the team for supporting some of our modifications and answering our questions.

 Aaron Gertler is the other half of the Forum duumvirate.
 He’s concerned with the part of the Forum you’re actually here for: the content.
 That includes running the Forum Prize, heading the moderation team, commenting on lots and lots of posts, editing posts before publication, helping people and organizations cross-post their content.
-He reports to Max Dalton.
+He and JP both report to Ben West.

 CEA gives pretty wide discretion to project leads, so we end up making most of the calls about what we’re prioritizing.